A friend in need – Serhiy & Anatoliy

 About the project

 Anatoliy was among the 783 individuals who received Cash for Protection assistance through the programme financed by the Ukraine Humanitarian Fund.
 Of all beneficiaries, 63% were women, 37% men, 19% were people living with disabilities, 20% were under 18, and 51% were over 60.
 The total disbursed funds amounted to 142,980.74 USD, with the average grant size between 250 USD and 300 USD.
 During the intervention, significant progress was made to provide principled, suitable, and gender-responsive protection and referral assistance.
 This intervention focused on addressing urgent protection needs that could not be met through other programmes.
-Through these interventions, the project “ Multisectoral Assistance to Victims Living in Hard-to-Reach Areas of Donetsk, Zaporizhzhia and Kherson Regions” successfully mitigated risks to the physical safety and well-being of vulnerable individuals, contributing to greater protection in the communities of aforementioned oblasts.
+Through these interventions, the project “ Multisectoral Support to Conflict-Affected People Residing in Hard-to-Reach Areas of Donetsk, Zaporizhzhia and Kherson Regions” successfully mitigated risks to the physical safety and well-being of vulnerable individuals, contributing to greater protection in the communities of aforementioned oblasts.